davherdel/NeuroBeats_by_TheBeat/README.md

 ## 💡 Key Findings

 * Audience engagement is driven by a combination of content, authority, and behavioral signals rather than a single dominant metric.
+* **Channel authority sets the floor, not the ceiling:** subscriber count is the strongest predictor of baseline engagement, but it does not guarantee a hit.
+* **Niche specialization beats general content:** "Pomodoro" and "Live" title triggers significantly lift engagement — even for smaller channels.
 * Larger channels do not automatically achieve higher engagement rates.
-* Proper validation significantly reduced overly optimistic performance estimates, highlighting the importance of leakage detection.
+* Proper validation cut the initial R² from an inflated 0.49 to a realistic baseline, highlighting the importance of leakage detection — before climbing back to an honest 0.37 with better features.
 * Explainability analysis revealed that only a subset of features consistently influenced model predictions.
 * Several smaller channels demonstrated engagement efficiency far beyond what their size would suggest.
-* Audience behavior patterns can provide valuable guidance for content design and experimentation.
+* The *Study With Me* niche shows strong recency bias — newer videos (2023+) outperform legacy content in active interaction.

 ---